carderne/carderne.github.io/_posts/2026-05-01-open-source-story.md

 title: An open source story
 date: 2026-05-01
 ---
 A fun thing happened over the last few years.
 I contributed in a small way to part of the open source geospatial ecosystem.
-The [zarr](https://zarr.dev/) part, to be precise.

 ## First, some background on geo